Cornea, Massachusetts Eye

 Johns Hopkins University School of Medicine

-Clinical Professor of Ophthalmology, Tufts University School of Medicine
+of Ophthalmology, Tufts University School of Medicine

 Dr. Kenneth R. Kenyon is a board-certified ophthalmologist, and a most experienced surgeon in refractive, cornea, cataract and trauma surgery.
 He developed many of the techniques for ocular surface and anterior segment reconstructive surgery.
 He practices, teaches and conducts research in Boston and Europe.
 He has trained more than 150 clinical and research fellows from all over the world, and has been named among the “Best Ophthalmologist in America,” “Best Doctors in America,” and “Best Doctors of Boston."